Luffyyy/BeardLib-Editor/README.md

 https://github.com/simon-wh/PAYDAY-2-BeardLib-Editor/issues

 ## Installation
 This mod has two dependencies, [SuperBLT](https://superblt.znix.xyz) and [BeardLib](https://github.com/simon-wh/PAYDAY-2-BeardLib).
 Without them the editor will not run.
 Make sure you have both fully updated. **We ask you to download the GitHub version of BeardLib since the editor uses the latest features of BeardLib that may not be in the public/MWS version.
-The link we provided links to the repository.**
+The link we provided is the repo of BeardLib.**

 Then install the mod as any BLT mod, drop to mods folder.